darrylljk/Business-Insights-Hub/README.md

 ## Project Overview
 ### Motivation
-I built the Business Insights Hub (BIH) to empower Adventure Works with data-driven decision-making capabilities, enabling deeper insights into sales performance, customer behavior, and market trends.
-By centralizing critical business analytics, this platform enhances the ability to forecast demand, optimize sales strategies, and improve overall operational efficiency.
+This is a personal project of mine centering around data analysis and visualization using Power BI and Power Query.
+I built the Business Insights Hub as a demo for real-world companies to showcase how they can leverage data-driven insights to improve business performance, optimize decision-making, and identify growth opportunities across key areas such as sales, customer behavior, and product trends.

-### Business Insights Hub
+### About the Business Insights Hub
-The Business Insights Hub (BIH) is an enterprise-grade analytics platform, offering insights into various facets of Adventure Works' business using sales data.
+The Business Insights Hub is an enterprise-grade analytics platform, offering insights into various facets of Adventure Works' business using sales data.
 This platform serves as a one-stop shop for data analysis across key areas, including sales performance, customer segments, product trends, purchasing patterns, and reseller performance.

-Key highlights include demand forecasting, RFM customer segmentation analysis, executive sales report, sales and profitability by region, product trends, seasonal patterns, and reseller performance evaluation.
+Platform highlights include demand forecasting, RFM customer segmentation analysis, executive sales report, sales and profitability by region, product trends, seasonal patterns, and reseller performance evaluation.

 ### Adventure Works
 Adventure Works (AW) is a fictional company, created by Microsoft, that manufactures and sells bicycles, bicycle parts, and accessories along with other related products.